Common questions and comprehensive answers for buying a used electric vehicle

 Q: DOES MY US IMPORTED CAR WARRANTY WORK IN CANADA?

-A: On Leafs and BMWs yes, on some others no, which is why I3 and Leafs are the bulk of our inventory.
+A: Chevy, Nissan and BMW yes.
+Volks and Kia no. Check with us for other makes.
+An extended warranty is available on all cars.
 We can bring in anything though, so if the warranty doesn’t bother you and you have something specific in mind, we can absolutely get it for you.

 Q: HOW MUCH DOES A BATTERY COST TO REPLACE?

-A: The short answer is about $5,500 BUT the frequency of replacing a battery is less frequent than replacing an engine, and when was the last time you replaced your engine?
+A: This answer will vary depending on the size of the battery to start with.
+Usually, cells can be replaced so the whole battery does not have to be replaced in most cases BUT the frequency of replacing a battery is less frequent than replacing an engine, and when was the last time you replaced your engine?

 Q: WHAT’S THE DIFFERENCE IN COST OWNING AN EV COMPARED TO A GAS VEHICLE?